alecokas/alecokas.github.io/_drafts/2020-07-22-convolutional-vae-in-flux.markdown

 <br/>

 #### Show me some images!
 The two side-by-side images below demonstrate the reconstruction ability of the VAE on unseen data after training for 10 epochs.
 The set of images on the left are taken from the test set, while the images on the right are generated from the model.
 We see that the model has learnt a good enough latent representation to reconstruct the original samples to a reasonable degree of accuracy.
-That being said, the reconstructed images are a certainly blurrier than the corresponding original images.
-This is a common problem in VAEs, which due to the reverse KL term in their objective, exhibit zero-forcing properties and therefore suffer from over-dispertion.
+That being said, the reconstructed images are certainly blurrier than the corresponding original images.
+This is a common problem in VAEs, which due to the reverse KL term in their objective exhibit zero-forcing properties and therefore suffer from over-dispersion.
 <style>
 .center {
   display: block;